scvalex/ltc/docs/interim.md

 support for different protocols such as BP, or Redis.

-We take an unusual approach to configuring LTc nodes: we use an
-\href{http://xmonad.org/}{XMonad}-like DSL to choose which components are active in a node; a more orthodox choice would have been to use XML.
+We take an unusual approach to configuring LTc nodes: we use an XMonad-like DSL to choose which components are active in a node; a more orthodox choice would have been to use XML.
 The downside of our approach is that users need to know a bit of Haskell's syntax in order to configure LTc.
 On the other hand, it makes the system much easier to tweak by advanced users, and it is the Haskell way of approaching this problem.

-\clearpage

 ## DTN